 NYO influences our young people to improve academic performance, strengthen overall health and well-being, and instills important values, including leadership and respect—values that make strong communities and build tomorrow’s leaders.

-- 67% improved or kept up their grades in order to continue participation in NYO Games
+- 74% improved or maintained good grades in order to continue participation in NYO Games

 - 47% indicated improved leadership and self-esteem

 - 37% indicated a greater sense of well-being

 - 87% see themselves as role-models for future NYO athletes

 - 90% learned about Alaska Native culture and values